 In the case of the accident above, the person who was injured could have a claim against the other driver who was talking on the phone while operating a motor vehicle.
 It is possible that the accident could have been avoided if the other person simply puts down their phone while driving.
 In this situation, the injured party accrued expensive medical bills from her stay in the intensive care unit along with her surgical procedure.
 What happens if this person cannot afford their medical care?
 Should the other driver be forced to cover these costs?
 A discussion with an experienced attorney can provide helpful assistance in numerous ways, including:

 - A Detailed Accident Review: Sometimes, aspects of the accident can be overlooked in the initial report.
 An experienced lawyer understands how to review the report and find details that could have been missed on the first pass.

 - Interpretation of Jargon: In addition to the accident details, the medical records need to be reviewed as well.
 This information can be challenging for the average person to cut through.
 An experienced lawyer can help interpret this language for their customers.

 - Court Filings: If there are legal claims to be made, the proper court procedures must be followed.
 This can be overwhelming for someone who hasn't done this before, which is where an attorney can help.
 Anyone who has been hurt or injured in a car accident should consider discussing their injuries with an experienced legal professional.
 Nobody should feel helpless or alone following a car crash.

 I'm Ed Smith, a personal injury lawyer in Sacramento.
-I hope this post has helped you understand more about accidents that cause collapsed lungs and the legal matters involved in such scenarios.
 If you have been involved in such an accident, always keep in mind to ask doctors and lawyers to guide you in your recovery and the legal processes involved in getting the compensation you deserve.
 If you or a loved one has been in a car accident, please call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.